awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 + `SseAwsKmsKeyId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the AWS KMS key to use for encryption at rest\.

+## ConnectionPasswordEncryption Structure<a name="aws-glue-api-jobs-security-ConnectionPasswordEncryption"></a>

+The data structure used by the Data Catalog to encrypt the password as part of `CreateConnection` or `UpdateConnection` and store it in the `ENCRYPTED_PASSWORD` field in the connection properties\.
+You can enable catalog encryption or only password encryption\.

+When a `CreationConnection` request arrives containing a password, the Data Catalog first encrypts the password using your AWS KMS key\.
+It then encrypts the whole connection object again if catalog encryption is also enabled\.

+This encryption requires that you set AWS KMS key permissions to enable or restrict access on the password key according to your security requirements\.
+For example, you might want only admin users to have decrypt permission on the password key\.

+**Fields**
++ `ReturnConnectionPasswordEncrypted` – *Required:* Boolean\.

+  When the `ReturnConnectionPasswordEncrypted` flag is set to "true", passwords remain encrypted in the responses of `GetConnection` and `GetConnections`\.
+This encryption takes effect independently from catalog encryption\.
++ `AwsKmsKeyId` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  An AWS KMS key that is used to encrypt the connection password\.

+  If connection password protection is enabled, the caller of `CreateConnection` and `UpdateConnection` needs at least `kms:Encrypt` permission on the specified AWS KMS key, to encrypt passwords before storing them in the Data Catalog\.

+  You can set the decrypt permission to enable or restrict access on the password key according to your security requirements\.

 ## EncryptionConfiguration Structure<a name="aws-glue-api-jobs-security-EncryptionConfiguration"></a>